NetFabric/NetFabric.CodeAnalysis/README.md

 Add `ExpressionEx.ForEach` to an [Expression Tree](https://tyrrrz.me/blog/expression-trees) where:
 - The first parameter defines an enumerable.
 - The second parameter is the body defined by a `Func<Expression, Expression>`.
-You can pass a lambda expression that, given an Expression that defines an item, returns an Expression that uses it.
+You can pass a lambda expression that, given an `Expression` that defines an item, returns an `Expression` that uses it.

 **WARNING:** Async enumerables are not supported.

 The `Expression` genererated depends on:

 - Whether the enumerator is an `interface`, `class`, `struct`, or `ref struct`.
-- Whether the enumerator disposable or not.
+- Whether the enumerator is disposable or not.
 - Whether the enumerable is an array.
 In this case, it uses the array indexer instead of `IEnumerable<>` to enumerate.

 Throws an exception if the `Expression` in the first parameter does not define an enumerable.
 In case you don't want the exception to be thrown, use the other overload that takes an `EnumerableInfo` or `EnumerableSymbols` for the first parameter.
 Use `IsEnumerable` to get the required values.